 - Meanwhile, place the sugar, honey, 1/2 cup cold water, and salt in a heavy-bottomed saucepan, preferably about 3-quart size and one from which it's easy to pour.
 Place the pan over low heat and stir until the sugar is dissolved.
 Increase the heat to medium and boil, without stirring, until the sugar syrup reaches 250°F, 12-13 minutes.

-- (You may note this is slightly higher than "regular" marshmallows, and this is intentional.
+(You may note this is a slightly higher temperature than "regular" marshmallows, and this is intentional.
 I like my mini-marshmallows to have a bit more "chew" in them.
 If you don't share this desire and would prefer them as light and fluffy as possible, pull the syrup off the heat at 240°F. This is also why I don't add the traditional egg-white meringue, just in case you were wondering. 🙂 )

 - When the syrup reaches the desired temperature, turn the mixer on medium-low and slowly pour the syrup over the gelatin, drizzling the syrup down the sides of the bowl, if possible.
 Add mint extract if using.